VashishthSoni/API_testing_framework_python_pytest/Readme.md

 ## Customization
 - Update config.py for different environments (dev/stage/prod)
 - Replace DEMO_VALID_TOKEN in conftest.py with a real API token
-- Add more test modules for additional endpoints
-- Extend logging to write into a file if needed

 ## Tech Stack
 - Python 3.x